IBM/wc-devops-utilities/doc/End2EndUsage_PrepareInfrastructure.md

 ## Retrospective  ##
-After ready the story of David.
+After read the story of David.
 Hope you can understand what assistant tool you need to prepare with DevOps Utilites to make the infrastructure ready.

 Before deploy DevOps utilities, you need to setup
 1. Kubernetes Cluster ( 1.7 + ) or ICP ( 2.1.0.1 )